 When Do Social Media Posts Become Important in Auto Accident Lawsuits?

 A woman filed an injury lawsuit against the driver of a car that allegedly crashed into hers.
-This lawsuit claims several injuries; however, posts on her Instagram account would seem to contradict those alleged injuries.
+This car accident lawsuit claims several injuries; however, posts on her Instagram account would seem to contradict those alleged injuries.
 On her account, there are posts that talk about her going to the gym and shoveling snow after suffering injuries that could preclude such activities.
 These posts were discovered on the woman’s Instagram profile while it was public.
 Now, the defendant in the case wants full access to the woman’s social media profile, and a judge just agreed to the motion.

 Due to the fact that the plaintiff could suddenly change her privacy settings and cut the defendant off from her Instagram, the judge has agreed to the defendant’s motion for access to the plaintiff’s account.
 The judge further explains that the public posts revealed by the defense show that there may be more evidence relevant to the case on the social media account.
 So, the judge has given the defense access to the plaintiff’s account; however, the defense is not allowed to share any information from the account with anyone outside the case, and the plaintiff is not allowed to remove or delete any content from the account.